Kivalina, Alaska: Relocation

 Due to severe sea wave erosion during storms, the city hopes to relocate again to a new site 12 km (7.5 mi) from the present site.
 In 2009, Kivalina was identified by a GAO report as one of 31 environmentally threatened communities in Alaska.
 Relocation to a site off the barrier island to higher ground has had little progress.
 According to the U.S. Army Corps of Engineers, the estimated cost of relocation runs between $95 and $125 million, whereas the Government Accountability Office (GAO) estimates it to be between $100 and $400 million.
 In 2018, a decision was made to build an evacuation road across the Kivalina Lagoon to provide a means for the community to escape devastating storms that can inundate the barrier island.
 The road was officially opened in late 2020 and connects the village with the Kisimigiugtuq School on K-Hill, which opened in November, 2022.

 Kivalina in the media

 Kivalina's environmental issues were prominently featured in The 2015 Weather Channel documentary "Alaska: State of Emergency" hosted by Dave Malkoff.
 Kivalina was one of the two towns featured in the Al Jazeera English Fault Lines documentary, When the Water Took the Land.
 The community, who were originally nomadic, were given an ultimatum that they would have to settle in the permanent community or their children would be taken from them.
-The village's plight was also examined in Kivalina, an hourlong documentary released as part of the PBS World series America ReFramed.
+The village's plight was also examined in Kivalina, an hourlong documentary released as part of the World Channel series America ReFramed.
 The Atlantic did a photo journalism story documenting climate change in Kivalina in their September 2019 article, The Impact of Climate Change on Kivalina, Alaska.